 “An off-the-shelf allogenic CAR-T modality, if achievable with comparable efficacy and without any safety tradeoffs, could make current CAR-T products largely obsolete, given the significant advantages in time to manufacture and potentially reduced costs of a more one-size-fits-all format vs. an individualized cellular product for each different patient” states the firm.

 However, these studies are still very much in the early stage, with Atara recently reporting what it called encouraging preliminary Phase I efficacy data for ATA188.
 Get the ATRA Stock Research Report.

 Translate Bio (TBIO)

+On other fronts, the company may do just as well.
 MRT5005 is the first clinical-stage mRNA product candidate addressing the underlying cause of cystic fibrosis (CF).
 This is a genetic disorder that affects mostly the lungs, but also the pancreas, liver, kidneys and intestine.
 Translate aims to give fully functional CFTR genes to lung cells for all CF mutations.
 “Such a technique could theoretically make small-molecule correctors obsolete”, writes RBC Capital.

 That could spell trouble for the current cystic fibrosis powerhouse.
 AKA Vertex Pharmaceuticals (NASDAQ:VRTX).
 Vertex’s CF franchise accounts for more than $7 billion in estimated out-year revenues … nearly 100% of total revenues.
 What’s more, Vertex’s drugs are extremely, shockingly, expensive.
 As a result, the space is ripe for a new entrant.
 Get the TBIO Stock Research Report.